Matthew 4:20: Analysis

 The traditional view is that the decision to join Jesus after this brief meeting was an example of his divine power.
 France, however, notes that this view is not explicit in the Gospel and that the alternate view that Jesus knew, and was even close friends, with both men beforehand is perfectly possible.
 John 1 and imply this version of events.
-Clarke notes that as a carpenter one of Jesus' tasks might very well have been building and repairing fishing vessels and he thus had many opportunities to interact and befriend fishers such as Simon and Andrew.
+Clarke notes that as a carpenter, one of Jesus' tasks might very well have been building and repairing fishing vessels and he thus had many opportunities to interact and befriend fishermen such as Simon and Andrew.

 Albright and Mann note that Matthew consistently emphasizes the importance of renunciation in coming to Jesus, as represented by the fishers' abandonment of their nets.
 Fishing was a profitable, but capital intensive, occupation and abandoning everything would have been an important sacrifice.
 Clarke notes that this abandonment of worldly possessions was taken as a model by later Christian ascetics.